sanjana-halli/resume-analyzer/README.md

 </div>

 ## ✨ Core Features
-**- Flexible Input Methods:** Provide your resume and job description by uploading a .pdf/.docx file or by pasting the raw text directly.
+- **Flexible Input Methods:** Provide your resume and job description by uploading a .pdf/.docx file or by pasting the raw text directly.

-**- Intelligent Skill Extraction:** The analyzer parses the resume to extract skills only from dedicated sections (like "Skills," "Technical Skills"), avoiding inaccurate matches from general text.
+- **Intelligent Skill Extraction:** The analyzer parses the resume to extract skills only from dedicated sections (like "Skills," "Technical Skills"), avoiding inaccurate matches from general text.

-**- Interactive Skill Confirmation:** Users can review the extracted skills in a checkbox grid and deselect any that aren't relevant before the final analysis.
+- **Interactive Skill Confirmation:** Users can review the extracted skills in a checkbox grid and deselect any that aren't relevant before the final analysis.

-**- Multi-Layered Scoring:** The application calculates three distinct match scores:
+- **Multi-Layered Scoring:** The application calculates three distinct match scores:

     **1. vs. Job Description:** A direct comparison of your skills against the specific job ad.